Skip to main content

 A.R.S. § 14-3803

-Arizona imposes strict deadlines on creditors seeking to collect from a deceased person's estate.
-Claims that existed before death must generally be presented within two years of death or within the notice period set by the personal representative, whichever comes first.
-Claims that arise after death have their own separate deadlines.
+Strict deadlines apply to creditors seeking to collect from a deceased person's estate.
+Claims that existed before death must generally be presented within two years of death or within the notice period.
+Claims that arise after death have separate deadlines.

 Title 14, PROBATE OF WILLS AND ADMINISTRATION